Creating Purposeful Content

 - Keep in mind that a page's name will also become its URL.
 (Example Page Name will become http://website.com/example-page-name.)

 - Do not abbreviate words in page names.

 Focus On Your Audience #

-With student, resident, and faculty recruitment being the most important campus-wide goal, it's essential to make sure that program and application information, information requests, and contact information is easy to find.
+With student, resident, and faculty recruitment being the most important campus-wide goal, it's essential to make sure that program and application information, information requests, and contact information is easy to find and accessible.

 - Statistics: Quick information is one of the most effective ways to draw someone into a website.

 - Photography or video: People develop feelings about a website visually before any text can ever be processed mentally.
 Please see our section about images for suggestions on how to get good photos or videos.

 - Stories: Use the SOLE News System to highlight stories or create rich student, alumni, or faculty profiles on your website to let them inform people about what your group does.